-This is a 3 meter long HDMI cable, that supports Full HDMI Specification version 1.4, supporting Ethernet over HDMI, Full 1080p HD Video and Audio, 4K Video, and DTS/DTS-HD/Dolby Digital HDMI Audio Passthrough.
+This is a 2 meter long microHDMI to HDMI cable that supports Full HDMI Specification version 1.4, supporting Ethernet over HDMI, Full 1080p HD Video and Audio, 4K Video, and DTS/DTS-HD/Dolby Digital HDMI Audio Passthrough.